ghiobi/AnotherOne/documentation/website-structure.md

 ### Page Creation
 All pages start by correctly including the load.php, setting the site-title, and calling the get_header().

-The main content and custom scripts are written there.
+The main content and custom scripts are written in the middle.

-And in the end, calling the get_header().
+And in the end, calling the get_footer().

 ### Scripting Structure
 - load.php requires